-Seven hundred year old wisteria, a natural monument of Saitama Prefecture, and Japan’s tallest pagoda at Aobaen in Saitama City
+Seven hundred year old wisteria, a natural monument of Saitama Prefecture, in spring and hydrangea backdropped by Japan’s tallest pagoda in summer.
+At Aobaen in Saitama City, just North of Tokyo.

 In the most unlikely of places in Saitama City there are three 700 year old wisteria that are a designated natural monument of Saitama Prefecture.
 The wisteria are on the grounds of Aobaen cemetery.
 The first privately owned cemetery to be built after World War II.
 Although the cemetery is privately owned, the wisteria are open to the public.
 They are right by the main gate.
 There are also other “attractions” (for want of a better word) at the cemetery…

 The cemetery is huge, approximately 15 hectares, with several points of interest dotted throughout.
 Including a beautiful pagoda, shrine and various statues.
 Moreover, there are other wisteria trees throughout the grounds, even some in one of the car parks.
 Furthermore, there is even a lovely little garden with a rest house by the famous wisteria.
 And in the South Car park there is a “Wisteria” cafe!
 However, due to the Coronavirus that is currently closed.

 Obviously as it is a cemetery there are people who are there to pay their respects to family and / or their loved ones.
 If you are visiting the location you need to obviously be aware of and respectful of that.
 There are no signs up, that I saw, that say “do not enter”.
 Actually on the contrary, there are signs up pointing in the direction of the attractions in the cemetery, such as the hydrangea garden.
 The hydrangea at the cemetery are also renowned locally.
 Its actually thanks to the hydrangea that I found out about the cemetery in the first place!
 For the record, there are cherry blossoms too.